mavaddat/windows-dev-docs/hub/powertoys/zoomit.md

 :::image type="content" source="../images/powertoys-zoomit.gif" alt-text="Animation of the PowerToys ZoomIt utility by Sysinternals":::

-ZoomIt is also one of the [Sysinternals](/sysinternals/) and works on all versions of Windows and you can use touch and pen input for ZoomIt drawing on tablets.
+ZoomIt is one of the [Sysinternals](/sysinternals/) utilities and works on all versions of Windows.
 For more information, see [ZoomIt](/sysinternals/downloads/zoomit) in the Sysinternals documentation.

 ## Enabling